data-forge/data-forge-js/README.md

 The previous examples each generated an index with the values *0, 1, 2*.

-An index can be explicitly be provided creating a data frame:
+An index can explicitly be provided when creating a data frame:

 	var dataFrame = new dataForge.DataFrame({
 			columnNames: <column-names>,